 Ounce for ounce, herbs and spices have more antioxidants than any other food group. -Michael Greger

-So if you love Vietnamese foods, or fresh salsa, or salads sprinkle on the fresh cilantro!
-Cilantro is a super easy kitchen herb garden, and its amazing health properties make it a no-brainer!
+So if you (also) have a love affair with Vietnamese foods, fresh salsa, or salads topped with on the fresh cilantro, then this will be the easiest kitchen herb to start to grow!!
+Cilantro is a super easy addition to any kitchen herb garden, and its amazing health properties make it a no-brainer!

-Rosemary is one of those amazing herb, that do many many things.
+Rosemary is one of those star-child kinds of herbs.
+You know the one herb that can do so many things.
 Rosemary is known to enhance the cellular uptake of oxygen.
-That makes this one amazing for the brain, for memory and focus and to ward off migraine’s.
-It is also a powerful stimulant to the circulatory system, making it great for the cardiovascular system.
-It is also a great anti-inflammatory agent helping in situations like arthritis and joint issues.
+That makes this one especially helpful for the brain, for memory and focus and to ward off migraines.
+Make a tea with fresh rosemary or simply chew on a leaf or two next time you have a headache, and I promise that headache is no more.
+Furthermore, rosemary is also a powerful stimulant to the circulatory system, making it great for the cardiovascular system.
+It is a great anti-inflammatory agent helping in situations like arthritis and joint issues.

-Any herb that has this kind of medicinal power and adds so much flavor to recipes should definitely be considered for the kitchen herb garden
+Any herb that has this kind of medicinal power and still adds so much flavor to recipes should definitely be considered for the kitchen herb garden.

-Another great herb to grow throughout the winter season.
+Another great herb to grow especially throughout the winter season.
 This herb not only adds flavor and variety to your recipes it also has great anti-bacterial properties.
 And is very effective at curing and even preventing the common cold.
-But that is not where this herb stops, it also has great anti-inflammatory properties.
-There are also studies coming out showing the oregano even has cancer curing abilities, I am sure there is more research to come there but that is amazing!
+Thankfully that is not where this herb stops, it also has great anti-inflammatory properties.
+There are also studies coming out showing the oregano even has cancer curing abilities, I am sure there is more research to come there!

-As another powerful but also flavorful herb that can also be easily grown indoors in pot, it is an absolute must for my kitchen herb garden.
+Oregano being a powerful but still flavor-filled herb that can also be easily grown indoors in a pot, it is an absolute must for the kitchen herb garden.